tigera-cs/Calico-Enterprise-Networking-Training-FR/2. Implement pod networking using Calico Enterprise CNI and IPAM/README.md

 ### Pod Network Connectivity Using Calico Enterprise CNI

 As discussed in the previous lab, upstream Kubernetes by default does not provide a network interface plugin.
 In the previous lab, we deployed Calico Enterprise as the CNI provider, which enables pod networking.
-In this section, we focus on basic k8s networking by:
+In this section, we will focus on Kubernetes pod networking by:

 * Examining what the network looks like from the perspecitve of a pod (the pod network namespace)
 * Examining what the network looks like from the perspecitve of the host (the host network namespace)